-Another groundbreaking study proved that chiropractic adjustments were effective in decreasing blood pressure, one of the leading causes of preventable death in North America.
-This study was carried out by a director of the University of Chicago Hypertension Center, which stood up to medical scrutiny and showed that vertebral subluxations of the upper cervical vertebra can be detrimental to the health of the individual, and not just pain in the neck (4).
+A study suggests that chiropractic adjustments are effective in decreasing blood pressure, one of the leading causes of preventable death in North America.
+This study was carried out by a director of the University of Chicago Hypertension Center, which stood up to medical scrutiny and showed that vertebral subluxations of the upper cervical vertebra can be detrimental to the health of the individual and not just pain in the neck (4).

 1. Barnes PM, Bloom B, Nahin R. Complementary and Alternative Medicine Use Among Adults and Children: United States, 2007.
 CDC National Health Statistics Report #12.
 December 10, 2008.